Perez on Miami pole with Verstappen down in ninth

-Miami Grand Prix: Sergio Perez on pole after Charles Leclerc crash with Max Verstappen ninth
+Miami Grand Prix: Sergio Perez on pole & Max Verstappen ninth as red flag curtails qualifying

 Last updated on .From the section Formula 1